seanlund9/Privacy-policy-/README.md

   **Last updated: December 24, 2024**

-  Times Tables does not collect, store, or share any personal information.
+  X-Calculaitor does not collect, store, or share any personal information.

   All your practice data (scores, progress, streaks) is stored locally on your device and is never transmitted to any server.